-NEEDS OF THE LEARNERS.
 When developing lesson plans schools will want to think about the needs of their learners and to differentiate instruction based upon those needs.
-If students are at the acquisition level of learning social skills, lessons will need to be direct, explicit and taught frequently.
+If students are at the acquisition level of learning social skills where they are learning a new skill, lessons will need to be direct, explicit and taught frequently.
 Students at the acquisition level do not regularly display use of the skills, they have not had an opportunity to learn or have not had sufficient practice with the new skill.
-At the preschool and elementary level and for underclassman or students new in a secondary building lessons that include components of direct instruction including tell, show and practice will be most effective.
-This direct teaching can be done in a way that best fits the unique nature of your building, possibly combining some or all of the following:
+At the preschool and elementary level and for underclassman or students new in a secondary building, lessons that include components of direct instruction including tell, show and practice will be most effective.
+This direct teaching can be done in a way that best fits the unique nature of your building.
+Yet for students to learn social skills it will be important to teach directly, explicitly, and frequently.